notaryanramani/notaryanramani/README.md

-# <div align='center'>Aryan Ramani
+# <div align='center'>Aryan Ramani </div>
-## An aspiring Data Scientist and a Machine Learning Enthusiast.
+## <div align='center'> An aspiring Data Scientist and a Machine Learning Enthusiast.
 Currently pursuing Bachelors of Computer Application from Vivekananda Institute of Professional Studies, New Delhi.
 Open to collaberate on projects and research.
 Feel free to connect. </div>

 # Skills
 * Programming Languages: Python